-A sightseeing tour of three of the Malta’s wonderful cities begins with Mosta and its spectacular church, crowned with one of the biggest domes in the world.
-Continue to Rabat, the island’s Roman capital and our last stop is the fortified city of Mdina, to explore the 1st century Roman Domus.
-This afternoon, join an optional excursion to discover the earliest and largest archaeological example of Christianity in Malta, the intriguing St Paul’s catacombs.
+A sightseeing tour of three of Malta’s wonderful cities begins with Mosta and its spectacular church, crowned with one of the biggest domes in the world.
+Continue to Rabat, the island’s Roman capital, and then our last stop, the fortified city of Mdina, to explore the 1st century Roman Domus.

 Day 8 St Paul’s Bay - Valletta - London

 Today we transfer to the airport for a direct, scheduled Air Malta flight to London Heathrow or Gatwick.